-At 10 Tardies: A letter will be sent to the family and placed in the student's cumulative file.

-At 15 Tardies: A letter will be sent home and placed in the student's cumulative file.
+At 10 Tardies: A letter will be sent to family and placed in student's cumulative file.
+At 15 Tardies: A letter will be sent home and placed in student's cumulative file.

-At 20 Tardies: A letter will be sent and a plan will be developed with the parents and social worker to try to solve the problem.
+At 20 Tardies: A letter will be sent and a plan will be developed with student and social worker to try to solve the problem.